Make a Referral

 Let’s Change This

-Even before the pandemic, Canada was already facing a mental health crisis.
+Canada continues to face a mental health crisis.
 Millions of people worldwide live with mental illnesses that have huge economic and personal costs.
 In Canada alone, mental illness affects more than 6.7 million people and prevents 500,00 employees from going to work each day1.
-The mental health of Canadians still has not recovered to pre-pandemic levels.
-Statistics show that people are still struggling and not getting the care they need2:

 • 1 in 2 people struggling with their mental health aren’t getting the help they need.